igordejanovic/rustemo/docs/src/tutorials/calculator/calculator.md

 That's it!
 We have a working grammar.
 It wasn't that hard after all, was it? :)

 But, the work is not over yet.
 We got a parser but the AST is not that pretty and how can we evaluate our expressions?
-If you want to learn how to that read on.
+If you want to learn how to do that read on.

 ## Improving AST